 The authority and responsibility for recognizing such groups is delegated by the Board of Trustees to the Vice President of Student Affairs.
 The Vice President and administration exercise oversight of all parameters governing student groups (for example, minimum number of credit hours, minimum GPA, term limitations, grants of authority, all procedures, and so forth).
-At 25 years of age, Harper College is still a young and evolving institution.
 Wherever procedures or processes are cumbersome or unclear, the administration will strive to clarify and continually improve them, soliciting student input and advice where appropriate.